csorchard/.github/profile/README.md

 </details>

 ## 🌳 The Tree
-> Pick your favorite distributed database/system and shrink it.
+> Pick your favorite distributed storage engine and explore the concurrency features.

 <details>
 <summary>Read More</summary>